ivan-sincek/chad/README.md

 Search Google Dorks like Chad.
 Based on [ivan-sincek/nagooglesearch](https://github.com/ivan-sincek/nagooglesearch).

+If you keep getting no results, you may need to refresh your tracking cookies in [ivan-sincek/nagooglesearch](https://github.com/ivan-sincek/nagooglesearch/blob/main/src/nagooglesearch/nagooglesearch.py#L167).

 Tested on Kali Linux v2024.2 (64-bit).

 Made for educational purposes.
 I hope it will help!